Skip to main content

 8.1Distribution of responsibilities

-The high level (national) governance of adult education and training are shared between ministries, presently as follows:
+The top-level (national) governance of adult education and training is divided between different ministries, presently as follows:

-• The Ministry of Culture and Innovation is responsible for school-based vocational education in the field of adult education and higher education;
+• The Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) is responsible for school-based vocational education and training in the field of adult education and non-formal adult education (including vocational and non-vocational learning) and higher education;

-• The Ministry of Technology and Industry is in charge of non-school based adult training (including vocational and non-vocational courses).
-Vocational qualifications regulated in other legislation in addition to the Adult Education Act (the development of their curriculum and publication of exam requirements), falls under the responsibility of the Ministry responsible for the given field and the Ministry of Technology and Industry.
+• Vocational qualifications regulated in other legislation in addition to the Adult Education Act (the development of their curriculum and publication of exam requirements), falls under the responsibility of the Ministry responsible for the given field and the Ministry of Culture and Innovation.

 • The Ministry of Interior is responsible for qualifications of art, pedagogy and general knowledge that can be obtained in upper secondary vocational schools.